Feel the Benefit

 "Feel the Benefit" is a song by 10cc appearing on their 1977 album, Deceptive Bends.
-It is the final track on the album, and is the band's longest studio recording at nearly 12 minutes.
-The song is a fan-favorite, and has been included on many of the band's compilation albums and has been performed live by the band many times since its release.
+It is the final track on the album, and is the band's longest studio recording at eleven and a half minutes.
+The song is a fan favorite, and has been included on many of the band's compilation albums and has been performed live by the band many times since its release.

-The song showcases heavy Beatles-influenced sound.
+The song showcases a heavy Beatles-influenced sound.
 Some of its musical elements seem to be directly inspired by the songs "Dear Prudence" (1968) and "Venus and Mars" (1975).

 Composition

 The song is a suite in three parts: